North Smithfield High School: Demographics

-North Smithfield High school, the only school in its district, has a very small student body, at just 522 students overall, with 118 in their freshman year, 122 sophomores, 141 juniors, and 141 seniors.
+North Smithfield High school has a very small student body, at just 522 students overall, with 118 in their freshman year, 122 sophomores, 141 juniors, and 141 seniors.
 They have 31 faculty members in total, with a student teacher ratio of 17 students to 1 teacher.
 The graduation rate there is 92 percent, with 36 percent of the students enrolled in advanced placement courses, in which 76 percent of the students pass the final test.
 There are 45 percent females and 55 percent males enrolled in the system, with 9 percent of the students enrolled at NSHS are minorities.
 91 percent of all students enrolled are white, making it a majority white school, 5 percent Hispanic, 2 percent Asian, and 0.2 percent black.
 Another 2 percent of students are of 2 or more races combined.
 7 percent of the students enrolled get free lunch, and 3 percent get reduced lunch.